GLOBAL MARKETS-World stocks rally on hopes for U.S.-China trade deal

 “What investors are taking from this is that the government stays open, whether or not Trump signs on the deal is secondary,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-The dollar, meanwhile, slipped slightly but hovered near a two-month high after notching its longest winning streak - eight days straight - in two years.
+The dollar, meanwhile, hovered near a two-month high after notching its longest winning streak - eight days straight - in two years.

-The optimism that another government shutdown in the world’s largest economy would be averted and trade tensions between the United States and China were easing helped push bond yields higher as investors traded out of safety plays.
+The optimism that another government shutdown in the world’s largest economy would be averted and trade tensions between the U.S. and China were easing helped push bond yields higher as investors traded out of safety plays.

 In commodity markets, oil prices jumped up as traders weighed support from OPEC-led supply restraint and a slowdown in the global economy.
-U.S. crude rose 2 percent to $53.49 per barrel and Brent gained 2. percent to $62.77. .
+U.S. crude 2.6 percent to $53.78 per barrel and Brent gained 2.6 percent to $63.11.